-Epoxy resin requires a suitable chemical substance to form a three-dimensional network with different properties, and this suitable chemical substance is generally referred to as an epoxy resin curing agent.
+Epoxy resins require appropriate chemicals to form a three-dimensional network with different properties, and such suitable chemicals are generally referred to as epoxy resin curing agents.
 There are many types of epoxy resin curing agents, and the classification methods are also different.
 It can be roughly divided into low temperature curing agent, normal temperature curing agent and high temperature curing agent.

 Epoxy resin curing agent

 1. Structure and characteristics of curing agent

 As mentioned above, the curing temperature of the curing agent is strongly related to the heat resistance of the cured product.
 Similarly, in the same type of curing agent, although they have the same functional group, due to different chemical structures, their properties and cured product characteristics are also different.
 Therefore, it is very important for the selection of curing agents to fully understand the properties and characteristics of polyamine curing agents with the same functional groups and different chemical structures.

 In terms of hue, the alicyclic group is light and basically transparent, while the aliphatic and aromatic groups have a considerable degree of coloration.
 Viscosity is also very different.
 Alicyclics are only a few hundred Pa·s, while polyamides are very viscous, up to several Pa·s, and aromatic amines are mostly solid.
 The length of the pot life is exactly the opposite of the curability, the aliphatic reactivity is high, and the alicyclic, amide, and aromatic are sequentially reduced.

 Applicable period: (long) aromatic→amide→alicyclic→aliphatic (short)

 In addition, in terms of gloss, flexibility, adhesion, acid resistance, and water resistance, there is also a certain regularity.

 Gloss: (excellent) aromatic→alicyclic→polyamide-fatty amine (inferior)